MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-deploy.md

 [!INCLUDE [azure-ad-to-microsoft-entra-id](../includes/azure-ad-to-microsoft-entra-id.md)]

-Here are some answers to common questions about deploying Dynamics 365 Remote Assist on HoloLens, HoloLens 2, and mobile devices.
+Here are some answers to common questions about deploying Dynamics 365 Remote Assist on HoloLens 2 devices.

 ## Which Microsoft platforms is Dynamics 365 Remote Assist dependent on?